【Oshi no Ko】 Minato Ward, Tokyo

 In addition to the half-day course above:

-• Tokyo Dome (Bunkyo Ward) excursion (2 hours including travel)
+• Extending to Tokyo Dome (Bunkyo Ward) (2 hours including travel)

-• IC transit cards: Prepare Suica or PASMO for smooth travel
+• IC Transit Cards: Having a Suica or PASMO card allows smooth transfers

-• Comfortable shoes: Minato Ward is larger than expected, so comfortable walking shoes are recommended
+• Comfortable Shoes: Minato Ward is surprisingly large, so comfortable shoes are recommended

 “Oshi no Ko” Characters and Their Connection to Minato Ward